-When it comes to this kind of crime usually there has to be a leader and some gullible people who follow the leader.
-The leader instructs them and they obey his orders mindlessly.
-Sometimes it might also happen that they are scared for their own life, so they have little choice but to obey his orders.
+When it comes to this kind of crime, usually, there has to be a leader and some gullible people who follow the leader.
+The leader instructs them, and they obey his orders mindlessly.
+Sometimes it might also happen that they are scared for their own life, so they have little choice but to obey his laws.
 These are psychopaths, who find other gullible people who either have no choice or simply they might be anti-social people who don’t mind taking this risk.
-In a group like this if there had been one person who could challenge the leader when he says they should commit rape the scenario would have been different.
+In a group like this, if there had been one person who could challenge the leader when he says they should commit rape, the scenario would have been different.
 But that sadly rarely happens.

-When you see most rapists who have been arrested or convicted, you can see, they are completely expressionless.
+When you see most rapists who have been arrested or convicted, you can see, they are entirely expressionless.
 Very few of them are crying.
 They live in an illusionary world.
-To explain the psychology of rape research has shown that rapists rarely feel guilty about the act they have committed.
+To explain the psychology of rape research has shown that rapists rarely feel guilty about the actions they have committed.
 They have ways and means of justifying what they have done.

 Why do you feel so many young boys are getting involved in such heinous crimes?

-There is no age for crime these days.
-Eighth standard and 6<th< standard boys are writing inappropriate messages.
+There is no age for a crime these days.
+Eighth standard and 6th standard boys are writing inappropriate messages.
 There have even been cases of sexual assault by boys belonging to this age group.

 But the parents are not teaching their sons to go do such things.
 There is something called peer pressure.
 It starts at adolescence when one is around 13 years of age and goes on till the age of 19-20.
-The sex drive is very strong during teenage.
-At that time, if the boys are given sex education, if the legal implications are made known to them and perhaps channeling all these urges into something productive- physical activities like volleyball, football, basketball etc. and creative activities like sketching, reading, then it could make a difference.
+The sex drive is powerful during teenage.
+At that time, if the boys are given sex education, if the legal implications are made known to them and perhaps channelling all these urges into something productive- physical activities like volleyball, football, basketball etc. and creative activities like sketching, reading, then it could make a difference.

 Also, if they are in a group of friends, there is a lot of peer pressure.
 They get pressurized to drink, smoke, do drugs and even commit heinous sexual crimes.
-Item songs like Anarkali Disco Chali, Fevicol, robbery scenes even the rape scenes in movies – our writers give them the ideas on how to execute such crimes, where to intrude, how to dump the body, how to escape etc.
+Item songs like Anarkali Disco Chali, Fevicol, robbery scenes even the rape scenes in movies – our writers give them the ideas on how to execute such crimes, were to intrude, how to dump the body, how to escape etc.

-We are wholeheartedly promoting these action and crime thriller movies which are doing really well and then there are people with criminal mindset who are watching and learning.
+We are wholeheartedly promoting these action and crime thriller movies which are doing well and then there are people with criminal mindset who are watching and learning.